GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/07_Renderer/01_customRenderer.md

 ### Defines

 Sometimes you wish to be able to dynamically control defines that are used to compile the shader code.
 This is particularily useful if you want to make sure your C++ code and shader code use the same value.
-To do this you need to create your material using the @ref RMAT_DEF_CUSTOMIZED macro, instead of **RMAT_DEF**.
+To do this you need to create your material using the @RMAT_DEF_CUSTOMIZED macro, instead of **RMAT_DEF**.
 It has the exact same signature as **RMAT_DEF** but it provides an *_initDefines* method you must implement.

 The method receives a @bs::ShaderDefines object which you can then populate with relevant values.
 Those values will then be used when compiling the shader.